๐Ÿ“‘ Table of contents

 AI Vision: Analyzing Images with LLMs

 LLMs are no longer limited to reading text.
 Multimodal models like Claude 3.5, GPT-4V, and Gemini Pro Vision can see and understand images.
-OCR, photo analysis, visual QA, design review... the use cases are vast.
+OCR, photo analysis, visual QA, design mockup reviews... the use cases are immense.

-In this guide, we explore the available vision models, their strengths, and provide concrete examples using APIs.
+In this guide, we explore the available vision models, their strengths, and code concrete examples using the APIs.

 A classic LLM takes text as input and produces text as output.
 A multimodal LLM also accepts images (and sometimes audio or video) as input.

-The model "sees" the image through a visual encoder (often a Vision Transformer, ViT) that converts the image into tokens understandable by the LLM.
+The model "sees" the image thanks to a visual encoder (often a Vision Transformer, ViT) that converts the image into tokens understandable by the LLM.

 Gemini 1.5 Pro Google Very high Native video, 2M tokens ~$1.25/M tokens